Teaching Your Kids To Save

 Encouraging Smart Moves for a Successful Future

 Your child is never too young to understand value.
 Most children are taught to want “things” before they understand the means by which to get them.
-While you cannot always protect your children from exposure to advertisements or the media, you can empower them to understand value, savings, and choices.
+While you cannot always protect your children from exposure to advertisements or other environmental factors, you can empower them to understand value, savings, and choices.
 It is your job to ensure they have the skills they need to make good choices throughout their lives, and we have some great financial tips to get started.

 What is Money?